 We all know the ivy plant as a wonderful wall-climber, adding a rustic touch to stone and brick buildings.
 Best of all, they stick around all year long, beautifying homes, gardens, fences, and trees everywhere!

-You might look at an English ivy and think that they’re just simple plants, but there’s actually a lot more to them than just their evergreen qualities.
-In fact, these sticky friends have quite the interesting backstory, and an added bonus: they’re super easy houseplants to take care of!
-Here’s some cool facts about our favorite wallflower, and you can grow them in your very own home.
+You might look at English ivy and think that they’re just simple plants, but there’s actually a lot more to them than just their evergreen qualities.
+In fact, these sticky friends have quite an interesting backstory, and an added bonus: they’re super easy houseplants to take care of!
+Here are some cool facts about our favorite wallflower, and you can grow them in your very own home.

 1. The English ivy is actually native to Europe and different parts of Asia.
 However, you can commonly find them decorating parts of North America with their beautiful foliage as well.

 2. Speaking of beautiful foliage, these plants showcase thick, shiny leaves with 3 to 5 lobes that are typically colored medium to dark green.
 You’ll also find that they’re lined with green, yellow, or white veins.

 3. We call these greens wall-climbers for a reason!
 English ivy is a climbing vine that develops lengthy stems that grow to be thick and strong.
 These crawlers can reach as high as 90 feet above the ground if they have good support.